 Garlic is full of health benefits.
 It is good for your digestive system.
 It also helps you lower your blood pressure, promotes heart health, improves your cholesterol levels, and assists in fighting diseases or infections.
 Eating cooked garlic might confer these benefits.
-However, research shows that eating raw garlic provides full benefits.
+However, research shows that eating raw garlic provides more complete benefits.
+It is thus is the healthiest way to eat garlic.

 Chewing raw garlic is not an easy task for many due to its pungent and spicy taste.
 It can burn your mouth when chewed.
 Some people recommend swallowing raw garlic cloves whole.
 However, research has shown that chewing raw garlic is more beneficial than swallowing a whole clove.
 Therefore, if you want to enjoy the full benefits of garlic, you will need to know the best way to eat raw garlic without burning your mouth.